Grants and scholarships

 - carry out projects that will enhance perioperative nursing competence.

-ACORN offers six types of financial assistance to support member’s learning.
+ACORN offers five types of financial assistance to support member’s learning.
 ACORN also offers Research grants for perioperative research.

 Bravura Education is offering scholarships for ACORN members to complete a laser safety officer (LSO) training course (surgical and operating suite).
 In each round, one ACORN member from each state will be awarded a scholarship to do Bravura Education's LSO training.